sidvijay20/ml_cloud_hw2/README.md

 ## Introduction

-This project, developed by Siddharth Vijay (SV2637), is designed for an assignment focused on leveraging cloud computing to perform machine learning tasks.
-The goal is to create different Virtual Machines (VMs) on Google Cloud, utilize a specific script from a cloned repository, generate a set of files, and finally analyze these files using NVIDIA INSIGHT and NVIDIA SYSTEMS tools.
+The goal of this project is to create different Virtual Machines (VMs) on Google Cloud, training ResNet, generate a set of files, and finally analyze these files using NVIDIA INSIGHT and NVIDIA SYSTEMS tools.

 ## Prerequisites